Muetzilla/Star-Citizen-Playtime-Manager/README.md

 If you have ever reinstalled Star Citizen the files of all sessions played before the reinstallation can't be tracked since the files are beeing deleted on deleting the game.

 ## What's new?
-- A new button that lets you select wether you have playtime on the PTU servers that you would like to keep track of.
+- A new button that lets you select whether you have playtime on the PTU servers that you would like to keep track of or not.
 - A basic export of your playtime on the Live server into a json file

 ## What's next